ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 &nbsp;

-# II.
-Running the git project as image
+# III.
+Running the project as image

 These scripts simplify creating and running docker containers for your project.
 Their use is illustrated in the links above.